John Verge: Camden Park, Menangle (1835)

-Camden Park House is completed on 1835, a year after John Macarthur, the client death.
+Camden Park House is completed on 1835, a year after John Macarthur, the client's death.
 This house is still occupied by the Macarthur family and become one of the great mansions of Australia.
 The style of this house is Palladian style with central two-storey block, one-storey wings and extensions at each side.
 The façade is giving a colonial elegancy sense of looking, where there are white stucco walls, stone porch and window trimming that results a visual excellency of feeling.
-This colonial house’s floor level is very near to ground level, which gives an air of intimacy, and also the overhanging roof has a secret gutter that avoids the ugly-looking gutter which usually put it in the front façade of the wall.
+This colonial house's floor level is very near to ground level, which gives an air of intimacy, and also the overhanging roof has a secret gutter that avoids the ugly-looking gutter which usually put it in the front façade of the wall.

 Denham Court, Ingleburn (1832)

 Denham Court which is located in the local government areas of the City of Campbelltown and City of Liverpool placed on south west of the Sydney Central Business District.
 Originally, this building was a single-storey house but around 1832 to 1833, Captain Richard Brooks as an architect was enlarging this house by adding two-storey wings with two flanking bow-fronted one storey room.
 This court is regency influenced with trim lines, stucco walls, and the simple shallowly recessed panels projecting porch.
-Denham Court’s room is 14 feet high with a geometrical stair along the west wall of the house and also there is a large living hall that extending across the width of the house between the bows fronted.
+Denham Court's room is 14 feet high with a geometrical stair along the west wall of the house and also there is a large living hall that extending across the width of the house between the bows fronted.
 The floor in this house is paved with flagstones diagonally with 18 inches square each.
 Moreover, in the west of this court, there is a Denham Court chapel, which is a mimic of the church at Denham in England.
 Those churches were designed by John Verge as well with the style of it is Gothic, where mostly this style is taking over the style of every church.